 The attorneys at Breslow Law Offices have established a reputation as ferocious legal professionals during their times working for the State.
-They now wield this powerful stance to serve clients as a highly effective defense attorneys in court rooms across the State.
+They now wield this powerful stance to serve clients as a highly effective defense attorneys in courtrooms across the State.
 With their knowledge and experience on your side, you can rest assured that your interests are thoroughly and vigorously protected.
-To speak with an attorneys today about your case, contact their office for a free consultation.
+To speak with an attorney today about your case, contact their office for a free consultation 973-239-8000.

 Criminal Mischief Charges in New Jersey: N.J.S.A.
 2C: 17-3